Table of Contents

 - – The setting is too low for your use (bather load)

-- – Your Salt-System electrode has calcium scaling
+- – Your Salt-System electrode needs to be replaced or has calcium scaling

 - You might have also had an unusually high bather load – say invited the family over to use your spa.

 Fix your sanitation issue, add Total Maintenance, and within 1 – 3 days your water will again be clear and safe for use.